surebot/Eventline/docs/4-middleware.md

     }
 }

-bot.registerMiddleware(new ContextMiddleware())
+router.registerMiddleware(new ContextMiddleware())
 ```

-The above context middleware will load the context before executing the actions for a thread and will save it after excuting all of the actions for a thread.
+The above context middleware will load the context before executing the actions for a route and will save it after excuting all of the actions for a route.

 The before and after methods behave exactly like actions so if you know how to write
 actions you know how to write middleware.

-Middleware like threads will be executed in the order they are registered in both before
+Middleware like routes will be executed in the order they are registered.
-and after.